Gapped Goldstones at the cut-off scale: a non-relativistic EFT: The Nonrelativistic EFT: the universal description of slowly moving gapped Goldstones

+{ We expect the above statements to be true in general, for both weakly and strongly coupled theories.
+However an explicit check can only be given in the former case.
+Focussing on the weakly coupled model of Sec. \ref{SecMassiveNGBreview}, we will now show that, by perturbatively matching the UV and IR descriptions, one does obtain the expected structure of the Wilson coefficients, imaginary parts included. }

-This is however not the end of the story. }As already discussed, our benchmark model allows for the process in which two gapped Goldstones annihilate into two gapless ones.
-Although this process is outside the regime of applicability of the NREFT, it will give rise to an imaginary part in the scattering amplitude via the Cutkosky rules.\footnote{The imaginary part induced by elastic scattering itself can be computed within the NREFT and it is of higher order in the velocity.} {That can be matched {by} assignining an imaginary part to the Wilson coefficients, as we now show in detail.
-The coefficient $c^{(1)}$ must be real, since it is determined by matching the scattering amplitude \eqref{eqNREFTscattering1} at $\mO(v^2)$, while the imaginary contribution is $\mO(v^4)$ }(see Eq.~\eqref{eqTripletAnnihilationCrossSection}).
-Furthermore, unitarity of the theory at $\pi=0$ implies that the sound speed $c_s^2$ of the gapless Goldstone is real.
-Finally, the accidental $\mathds{Z}_2$ symmetry, which {forbids gapped Goldstone decay in the linear triplet model}, implies that the coefficients of the dispersion relation \eqref{eqNREFTdispersionGappedNGB2} and, more in general, of all the operators contributing to amplitudes with only one (slow) gapped Goldstone and an arbitrary number of (soft) gapless modes in the initial and final states must be real.\footnote{{This is because, in the linear triplet, the only possible intermediate states contributing to all possible cuts of such amplitudes are those included in the NREFT.}} From inspection of Eqs.~\eqref{eqNREFTLagrangiand3}, \eqref{eqNREFTappB1} and \eqref{eqNREFTappB2}, this implies that $c_m$, $c_m^{(2)}$, $b_1$ and $b_2$ are real as well.
-Overall, we can use only the imaginary parts of the coefficients $b_3$ and $b_4$ to match the annihilation contribution. {To check that is enough}, notice that from the annihilation cross section~\eqref{eqTripletAnnihilationCrossSection} of the UV theory one finds
+Notice first that unitarity of the theory at $\pi=0$ implies that the coefficient $c^{(1)}$ and the sound speed $c_s^2$ of the gapless Goldstone are real---see Eq. \eqref{eqNREFTQuadraticL}.
+Furthermore, the accidental $\mathds{Z}_2$ symmetry, which {forbids gapped Goldstone decay in the linear triplet model}, implies that the coefficients of the dispersion relation \eqref{eqNREFTdispersionGappedNGB2} and, more in general, of all the operators contributing to amplitudes with only one (slow) gapped Goldstone and an arbitrary number of (soft) gapless modes in the initial and final states must be real.\footnote{{This is because, in the linear triplet, the only possible intermediate states contributing to all possible cuts of such amplitudes are those included in the NREFT.}} From inspection of Eqs.~\eqref{eqNREFTLagrangiand3}, \eqref{eqNREFTappB1} and \eqref{eqNREFTappB2}, this implies that $c_m$, $c_m^{(2)}$, $b_1$ and $b_2$ are real as well.
+Overall, we find that the scattering amplitude must be real at leading order in velocity, while at the subleading order we can use only the imaginary parts of the coefficients $b_3$ and $b_4$ to match the annihilation contribution. {To check that is enough}, notice that from the annihilation cross section~\eqref{eqTripletAnnihilationCrossSection} of the UV theory one finds

 {Non-trivially, this contribution is local and it precisely has the structure to be matched in the NREFT via an imaginary part for $b_3$ and $b_4$}:

 $\pi(\bm{p}_a)+\pi_3(\bm{k}_1)\rightarrow \pi(\bm{p}_b)+\pi_3(\bm{k}_2)$.
 The relevant diagrams are presented in figure~\ref{FigPi3Piscattering}.
 As before, we take all {external 3-momenta of order $\mO(\mu v)$. } One can see that momentum conservation {requires the intermediate $\pi_3$ of the second diagram to be a potential mode, and the intermediate $\pi$ of the last two to be soft.} One then needs to isolate the relevant interaction terms in the effective Lagrangian, after which it is straightforward to extract the Feynman rules and compute the matrix elements.